-Learning actuarial science, computer science, and mathematics at LVC is unique.
+Learning actuarial science, computer and data science, analytical finance, and mathematics at LVC is unique.

 The combination of a friendly atmosphere, dedication to high academic standards, a critical mass of students studying these majors, departmental library and student study suite, successful graduates, and caring faculty set the program apart from mathematical science programs at other colleges.